-As of the closing of the Company's January 30, 2018 offering, the estimated grant date fair value of approximately \$8.82 per share associated with the warrants to purchase up to 1,095,153 shares of common stock issued in this offering, or a total of approximately \$9.7 million, was recorded as an offset to additional paid-in capital on a relative fair value basis.
-All warrants sold in this offering had an exercise price of \$1.20 per share, subject to down round adjustment, are exercisable immediately and expire five years from the date of issuance.
+As of the closing of the Company's January 30, 2018 offering, the grant date fair value of the warrants issued to purchase up to 1,095,153 shares of common stock was estimated to be approximately \$8.82 per share, or a total of approximately \$9.7 million, was recorded as an offset to additional paid-in-capital on a relative fair value basis.
+The warrants sold in this offering have an exercise price of \$1.20 per share, which is subject to down round adjustment, and expire five years from the date of issuance.
 The fair value of the warrants was estimated using a Monte Carlo simulation valuation model using Geometric Brownian Motion, incorporating anticipated future financing events, with the following assumptions: